-It is still another object of the invention to provide a method and system which permit to carry out delayed-payment transactions, much as when paying for goods or services with a post-dated check.
+It is still another object of the invention to provide a method 35 and system which permit to carry out delayed-payment transactions, much as when paying for goods or services with a post-dated check.

-It is a further object of the invention to provide a method and currency which can be used for the simultaneous service receipt/payment, and which can further be used for payments which are linked to the quantity of goods or services electronically furnished.
+It is a further object of the invention to provide a method and currency which can be used for the simultaneous service 40 receipt/payment, and which can further be used for payments which are linked to the quantity of goods or services electronically furnished.

-Many preferred embodiments of the invention are useful in any system in which no concern for electronic theft exists, such as, e.g., private LANs or WANs, or public WANs, such as the Internet, in which other independent security means are provided, either by algorithmic or by electronic methods.
-However, if no independent security system exists, there remains a concern that currency theft may be effected at the user's level, e.g., by hostile downloadables or virus-like programs that may infiltrate the user's system.
+Many preferred embodiments of the invention are useful in any system in which no concern for electronic theft exists, 45 used in any way, for electronic commerce, whether by means such as, e.g., private LANs or WANs, or public WANs, such as the Internet, in which other independent security means are provided, either by algorithmic or by electronic methods.
+However, if no independent security system exists, there remains a concern that currency theft may be effected at the 50 user's level, e.g., by hostile downloadables or virus-like programs that may infiltrate the user's system.
 Such programs may, unknown to the user, copy the valid currency from the location where it is stored to another location, and then use it to carry out purchases.
-Such programs may even copy the entire data hard disk or other drive where the Internet money is stored.
+Such programs may even copy the 55 entire data hard disk or other drive where the Internet money